shanto-kumar-saha/Qtec-Company-Documentations-Work/README.md

 # Qtec-Company-DocumentationWorks
-I have attached all of my software documentations related tasks links when I had worked on software company Qtec Solution Limited
+ This repository I have attached all of my software documentations related works links based on my previos working company Qtec Solution Limited